robert-zaremba/robert-zaremba.github.io/_sources/2016/04/06/microservices___the_good_the_bad_and_the_truth.txt

 You may went through this multiple times: *Why should I consider a microservices architecture?*
 It has been written and spoken a lot in recent years about Microservice Oriented Architecture (MOA).
-I'm not going to describe it, because there is enough about this in internet [1]_ and books (highly recommend `Building Microservices 2015 <http://shop.oreilly.com/product/0636920033158.do>`_ from O'Reilly).
+I'm not going to describe it, because there is enough about this in internet\ [1]_ and books (highly recommend `Building Microservices 2015 <http://shop.oreilly.com/product/0636920033158.do>`_ from O'Reilly).
 Here I will like to discuss which project should consider implementing Microservice Oriented Architecture.

 Compared to `monolithic systems <http://www.c2.com/cgi/wiki?MonolithicDesign>`_, microservices:

-* are easier to Scale;
+* are easier to scale;
 * are easy to incorporate new technology;
 * are easier to manage and develop in multi-team company;
 * provide good development patterns;
 * difficult to start;
 * more complex to setup.
 They require distributed system which can be complex and hard to manage (though if you need a distributed setup this is the way to go);
 * require more tooling;
-* require experienced team to do it correctly (microservices increased amount of infrastructure and operations management);
+* require experienced team to do it correctly (microservices increase amount of infrastructure and operations management);
 * `Seven micro-services architecture advantages <http://eugenedvorkin.com/seven-micro-services-architecture-advantages>`_;
 * `Quora: What are some disadvantages of a microservice architecture? <https://www.quora.com/What-are-some-disadvantages-of-a-microservice-architecture>`_;